Mateusz-Kowalewski-Mobica/Vulkan-Samples/samples/extensions/extended_dynamic_state2/README.md

 In approach above, if we would want to change patch control points number, then for each different number we would need to create new pipeline.

-However, with dynamic state 2 the number of pipelines can be reduced because of possibility to change parameters of `Depth Bias`, `Primitive Restart`, `Rasterizer Discard`, `Patch Control Points` and `Logical Operations` by calling `cmdSetDepthBiasEnableEXT`, `cmdSetPrimitiveRestartEnableEXT`, `cmdSetRasterizerDiscardEnableEXT`, `cmdSetPatchControlPointsEXT` and `cmdSetLogicOpEXT` before `draw_model`.
+However, with dynamic state 2 the number of pipelines can be reduced because of possibility to change parameters of `Depth Bias`, `Primitive Restart`, `Rasterizer Discard` and `Patch Control Points` by calling `cmdSetDepthBiasEnableEXT`, `cmdSetPrimitiveRestartEnableEXT`, `cmdSetRasterizerDiscardEnableEXT` and `cmdSetPatchControlPointsEXT` before `draw_model`.

 With usage of above functions we can reduce number of pipelines dramatically.